 Ex-felons need to acquire ‘special’ interview skills purely because they will more or less be required to give some details about their past.
 The basic rule here is to show prospective employers that you are on the reform path and that you can back this up with actual performance if given a chance.

 Resumes for ex-felons must include details about any helpful or functional skills that were acquired during the prison term.
 All achievements made and certifications acquired should be highlighted – these go a long way in showing your determination to reform.
-One great way to show that you are trying to take your life in a different direction is taking college classes.
-Whether it be in business, accounting or nursing, taking classes at the University of the Sciences online will look impressive.
+One great way to show that you are trying to take your life in a different direction is by taking college classes.
 Even if you have just started, it will show ambition and motivation to your future employer.